 - Teachers will teach bell to bell and not release students early from class. - If a student arrives more than 10 minutes late to school, he/she must obtain an admission slip from the attendance office.
-The student will not be allowed in the class unless he/she has the admit slip. - Students will receive varied consequences contingent upon each teacher's classroom rules.
+The student will not be allowed in the class unless he/she has the admit slip. - Students will receive varied consequences and an attendance UA for tardiness contingent upon each teacher's classroom rules.